eeroolli/research-tools/README.md

 A comprehensive system for processing academic papers and books with ISBN extraction, metadata lookup, and Zotero integration.

-## Work in Progress
-There is a file implementation-plan.md that describes the current status.
-The book processing system is fully functional with advanced OCR capabilities, while the paper processing system and unified metadata system are in development.
+## Current Status

+**✅ Book Processing**: Fully functional with advanced OCR capabilities
+**🚧 Paper Processing**: Planned (see [Implementation Plan](implementation-plan.md))
+**🤖 AI Integration**: Ollama 7B installed and ready for paper processing

+For detailed development status, technical architecture, and upcoming features, see the [Implementation Plan](implementation-plan.md).

 ## Overview

-Research-Tools is organized into three main modules:
+Research-Tools provides two main workflows:

-- **shared_tools** - Common utilities and infrastructure
-- **process_books** - Book processing with ISBN extraction and Zotero integration
+- **Book Processing** - Extract ISBNs from photos and add to Zotero with rich metadata
-- **process_papers** - Academic paper scanning, OCR, and Zotero integration
+- **Paper Processing** - Scan academic papers and integrate with Zotero (planned)

 ## Quick Start